Southampton-RSG-Training/industry-skills-agile-training/episodes/21-collaboration-workflow.md

 | Only works if there are no new commits on the main branch        | Works for diverging branches | Works for diverging branches | Works for diverging branches |
 | Does not rewrite commit history | Rewrites commit history | Does not rewrite commit history | Does not rewrite commit history |

+FIXME: callout

+FIXME: challenge - which approach suits your use of version control in most cases? and scenarios for when to and when not to squash merge: twenty people giving many commits to a single feature branch (i.e. want to keep history), simple changes that need to revert (i.e. changing colours back and forth, or testing)

 ## Pull Requests and Code Reviews